These 9 mortgage myths highlight popularly held misconceptions that can affect your directly. Enjoy.

 - Having calls returned promptly

-- Speedy problem resolution
+- Speedy problem resolution, and having

 - The best product for your situation